 There are two main pricing models: tiered pricing and interchange-plus pricing.
-Within these two systems, even more, models are available to choose from.
+Within these two systems, there are even more options to choose from.

 There are often different rates for different types of cards.
 These fees are generally driven by the card associations.

 There may be other types of fees associated with your merchant service provider.
 Cancellation fees are pretty standard throughout the industry.
-Make sure you understand all the charges that you could collect to avoid unwanted surprises on your bill.
+Make sure you understand all the charges that you could be charged to avoid unwanted surprises on your bill.

 Also, ask about protection from fraud.
 Some merchant service providers can help protect your payments from fraud.
-Extra security services that the company includes such as encryption and fraud management help reduce your risk of fraud and may be worth a little extra in fees.
+Extra security services that the company offers such as encryption and fraud management can help reduce your risk of fraud and might be worth paying a little extra in fees.

-3. Can the Merchant Service Provider Process Online and Offline Transactions?
+3. Can the Merchant Service Provider Process Online and In Person Payments?

-If you are a brick-and-mortar business that also has an e-commerce platform, you will need a merchant service provider that can process both online and offline payments.
+If you are a brick-and-mortar business that also has an e-commerce platform, you will need a merchant service provider that can process both online and in person payments.

 As you expand your business you don’t want to have to switch merchant providers because they do not offer all the services you require.
-Choose a merchant service provider who can help you take your retail business online while still processing offline payments.
+Choose a merchant service provider who can help you take your retail business online while still having the ability to process in person payments.